wwarthen/RomWBW/Source/Images/ReadMe.txt

 A description of the specific image files is found in the file called DiskList.txt in the Binary directory of the distribution.

+NOTE: The hd1024_combo.img file is already prefixed with hd1024_prefix.dat, so you do not need to add the prefix file.
+It is ready to write to your media.

 Sample Run
 ----------